nzakas/understandinges6/manuscript/11-Promises.md

     });
 }

+// Run a task

-run(function *() {
+run(function*() {
-    let contents = yield readConfigFile();
+    let contents = yield readFile("config.json");
     doSomethingWith(contents);
     console.log("Done");
 });
 ```

 In this version of the code, a generic `run()` function is used to execute a generator.
 The `run()` function executes the generator to create an iterator, starts the task by calling `task.next()`, and then recursively calls `step()` until the iterator is complete.
 Inside of `step()`, if there's more work to do then `result.done` is `false`.
-At that point, `result.value` should be a promise, but `Promise.resolve()` is used just in case the function in question didn't return a promise.
-Then, a fulfillment handler is added that retrieves the promise value and passes it back to the iterator and `result` is assigned to the next yield result before calling `step()`.
+At that point, `result.value` should be a promise, but `Promise.resolve()` is used just in case the function in question didn't return a promise (remember, `Promise.resolve()` will just pass through any promise that is passed in and will wrap any non-promise in a promise).
+Then, a fulfillment handler is added that retrieves the promise value and passes it back to the iterator.
+After that, `result` is assigned to the next yield result before calling `step()`.
 A rejection handler is also added and assumes any rejection results in an error object.
 That error object is passed back into the iterator using `task.throw()` and `result` is assigned to the next yield result if the error is caught in the task, and then `step()` is called to continue.

 This same `run()` function can be used to run any generator that uses `yield` as a way to achieve asynchronous code without exposing promises (or callbacks) to the developer.
+In fact, any function may be used with any return value because the result is always converted into a promise.
+That means you can use both synchronous and asynchronous methods work correctly when called using `yield`, and you never have to check that the return value is a promise.
+The only concern is ensuring that asynchronous functions, such as `readFile()`, return a promise that correctly identifies its state.
+In the case of Node.js built-in methods, that means you'll have to convert those methods to return promises instead of using callbacks.

 ## Inheriting from Promises